edbee/edbee-lib/README.md

 ![Screenshot of the example application](http://edbee.net/images/screenshot1.png)

 The main website for edbee is at <https://edbee.net/>
-You can find the generatedadocumentation at <https://docs.edbee.net/>
+You can find the generated documentation at <https://docs.edbee.net/>

 This repository is a clean extraction of the previous edbee monolithical repository.
 This library doesn't contain any data files.
 Using it should become as easy as the following example: